dannypsnl/html2tree/README.md

 # html2tree

-A web tool to convert input HTML to forester syntax (use html namespace).
+A web tool to convert input HTML to forester syntax (use html namespace), checkout https://dannypsnl.github.io/html2tree/ to use it.